Last updated 4th June, 2025

 Once workers are 100% sure it works, they'll close the door and test it there a few times.
 The door should then be wiped down and completed.

-It is yours and your family's safety which you're securing and putting at risk, so it's always the best idea to have a professional Locksmith do the job for you.
+It's also yours and your family's safety which you're securing and putting at risk if the job isn't done properly, so having a professional Locksmith do the job for you is always the safest bet.

-You don't need to fork out too much and will have thorough peace of mind about your security.
+Although you may still want to buy your own door locks, but you don't need to fork out too much to have them installed and it will give you peace of mind about your security.

 When taking advantage of any discounts from your insurance company regarding door locks, you have to be extremely careful you are 100% sure you have the correct locks as stated on your insurance policy.